Dawn201314/BuildingTweaks/README.md

 ## Description
 __Instant Build__ is a mod for __Green Hell__ that allows the player to instantly build blueprints and finish the ones that are already placed.

-Note that this mod only works if you are the host or in singleplayer mode.

 ----

 ## Install